-Gluten Free Pizza Recipe Without Yeast and Flour
+Gluten-Free Pizza Crust Recipe Without Yeast or Flour

 - Compared to a traditional pizza dough, sweet potatoes contain a much higher amount of vitamins, especially vitamin A and C. Therefore, using sweet potatoes as a crust can make your pizza a more balanced dish.

 - It saves a lot of time and labor.
 No kneading.
 No waiting for the dough to rise.
 While a flour dough can take up to 2 hours to prepare, this sweet potato crust takes only about half an hour.
 Plus, it's a lot less messy!

 - Even though sweet potatoes are a good source of vitamins, they also contain a lot of carbs.
 In addition, the recipe requires some high-calorie ingredients, such as cheese and egg.
 So, although this is a well-balanced and nutritious recipe, it is not low in calories.
 Portion control is still much needed.

 This recipe makes 1 to 2 servings.